What is the Break-In Procedure?

 Still have questions?
 Contact our technical support: [email protected]

-IMPORTANT: BREAK IN NEW BRAKE PADS/ROTORS USING THE PAD BEDDING PROCEDURE AS FOLLOWS.
+IMPORTANT: FOLLOWING THE PROPER BREAK-IN PROCEDURE FOR NEW BRAKE PADS/ROTORS USING THE PAD BEDDING PROCEDURE AS FOLLOWS.
 PROPER PAD BEDDING CAN PREVENT ROTOR WARPING.

 5 moderate to aggressive stops from 40 mph down to 10 mph in rapid succession without letting the brakes cool and do not come to a complete stop.
 If you’re forced to stop, either shift into neutral or give room in front so you can allow the vehicle to roll slightly while waiting for the light.
 The rotors will be very hot and holding down the brake pedal will allow the pad to create an imprint on the rotor.
 This is where the judder can originate from.

 Then do 5 moderate stops from 35 mph to 5 mph in rapid succession without letting the brakes cool.
 You should expect to smell some resin as the brakes get hot.

 After this is complete, drive around for as long as possible without excessively heating the brakes and without coming to a complete stop (Try for about 5 minutes at moderate speed).
 This is the cooling stage.
 It allows the heated resin in the brake pads to cool and cure.

 After the brakes have cooled to standard operating temperature, you may use the brakes normally.

 To find the right brake kit for your vehicle: www.powerstop.com

 PowerStop brake kit installation videos: Installation Videos

 For more helpful Tips and How To: www.powerstop.com/info/how-tos/